freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 What is SecureDrop Workstation?
 -------------------------------
+ns

-A :ref:`SecureDrop Workstation<glossary_securedrop_workstation>` is a laptop used by a :ref:`Journalist<glossary_journalist>` to connect to a SecureDrop instance and securely view submissions and reply to messages from :ref:`Sources<glossary_source>`.
+A :ref:`SecureDrop Workstation<glossary_securedrop_workstation>` is a laptop used by a :ref:`Journalist<glossary_journalist>` to connect to a SecureDrop instance and securely view and reply to messages files submitted by :ref:`Sources<glossary_source>`.
 The SecureDrop Workstation is based on Qubes OS and it consists of several different isolated virtual machines (called "qubes"), so that everything a Journalist needs to use SecureDrop resides on one computer.

-Encryption and decryption happen with one click using a network-isolated qube that holds the SecureDrop :ref:`Submission Private Key<glossary_submission_key>`.
-Submissions can be viewed securely on the same machine thanks to a `feature of Qubes`_ that creates temporary "disposable" qubes in which to view untrusted content without exposing the rest of the system to that content.
-Journalists use the SecureDrop Workstation to decrypt, view, reply to, and export submissions.
+Encryption and decryption happen seamlessly using a network-isolated qube that holds the SecureDrop :ref:`Submission Private Key<glossary_submission_key>`.
+Files submitted by Sources can be viewed securely on the same machine thanks to a `feature of Qubes`_ that creates temporary "disposable" qubes in which to view untrusted content without exposing the rest of the system to that content.

-A key feature of SecureDrop is that Journalists can receive submissions from unknown Sources without risking the security of their own machines and networks.
-Previously, SecureDrop accomplished this by using a physical airgap; to view submissions, Journalists would have to download them using a "Journalist Workstation", transfer them to an encrypted USB flash drive, and physically take that drive to a separate, non-networked computer (the "Secure Viewing Station") for decryption and viewing.
+A key feature of SecureDrop is that Journalists can receive messages and files from unknown Sources without risking the security of their own machines and networks.
+Previously, SecureDrop accomplished this by using a physical airgap; to view any submission, Journalists would have to download them using a "Journalist Workstation", transfer them to an encrypted USB flash drive, and physically take that drive to a separate, non-networked computer (the "Secure Viewing Station") for decryption and viewing.
 The SecureDrop Workstation combines all of those steps into one workflow on one machine: a Qubes computer that combines the previous Journalist Workstation and the Secure Viewing Station.

 .. | securedrop_workstation_workflow |